First-order methods on bounded-rank tensors converging to stationary points: Abstract

 \section{Abstract}

 Provably finding stationary points on bounded-rank tensors turns out to be an open problem~[E. Levin, J. Kileel, and N. Boumal, \emph{Math.
 Program.}, 199 (2023), pp. 831--864] due to the inherent non-smoothness of the set of bounded-rank tensors.
+In contrast with bounded-rank matrices, tensors where some but not all modes are of full rank render essential difficulties in developing provable first-order methods.
 We resolve this problem by proposing two first-order methods with guaranteed convergence to stationary points.
 Specifically, we revisit the variational geometry of bounded-rank tensors and explicitly characterize its normal cones.
 Moreover, we propose gradient-related approximate projection methods that are provable to find stationary points, where the decisive ingredients are gradient-related vectors from tangent cones, line search along approximate projections, and rank-decreasing mechanisms near rank-deficient points.
 Numerical experiments on tensor completion validate that the proposed methods converge to stationary points across various rank parameters.

 \begin{MSCcodes} 15A69, 40A05, 65K05, 90C30 \end{MSCcodes}